AashishBanwari/Employee_Performance_Management_System_SQL/README.md

 ## Overview

 The Employee Performance Management System is designed to streamline the process of managing and analyzing employee performance within an organization.
-By leveraging advanced SQL techniques, this project offers a robust and scalable solution that can handle various aspects of performance management, from data entry to automated alert notifications.
+By leveraging advanced SQL techniques, this project offers a robust and scalable solution that can handle various aspects of performance management, from data entry to automated alert.

 ## Features